-For FY 2022, the Town of Southwest Ranches' Mayor and Town Council adopted a total rate of 4.2500.
-For FY 2023, the Town of Southwest Ranches adopted a total rate of 3.9000.
+For FY 2022, the Town of Southwest Ranches' Mayor and Town Council adopted a total rate of 4.2500 representing the Town's operating rate of 4.2500 plus 0.0000 pertaining to the TSDOR CIP rate.
+For FY 2023, the Town of Southwest Ranches proposes a total rate of 4.1500 representing the Towns operating rate of 4.1500 plus 0.0000 pertaining to the TSDOR CIP rate.
 Under the Save our Homes provisions (Amendment 10), all homestead properties can only have an annual increase of assessed value of either 3% or the CPI, whichever is less.